Learning = Challenges = Fun

 A note to my prospective students

-My piano teaching studio has a place for anyone who sees music as a part of education.
-Who wishes to learn to play the piano, learning good playing technique & the theory in the composition of the piece.
-And is willing to invest time and effort in daily piano practise.
+My piano teaching studio has a place for anyone who sees music as a part of education, and is willing to invest time and effort in daily piano practise.
+I welcome anyone who wishes to learn to play the piano with good playing technique & a full understanding of the theory in the composition of the piece.

 I teach students of all ages.
 I am particularly interested in teaching music teachers who teach vocal, keyboards, or other instruments and wish to learn the piano and eventually expand their teaching to include piano teaching.